Our Leadership Team

 Martin has been the Lead Organizer working with VOICE since 2004.
 Martin is also a consulting organizer with the Washington Interfaith Network (WIN), the Metro IAF affiliate in Washington, DC.
 Martin is a senior staff person with Metro IAF and supervisors their affiliates in North Carolina.
 Martin has expertise in affordable housing and real-estate development, community finance, and earned-income strategies for organizing.
 He was instrumental in the creation of the Opportunity Finance Network.
 Martin has organized with the Industrial Areas Foundation for 20+ years in Philadelphia, PA, Wilmington, DE, Washington, DC, and Northern Virginia.

-Hays Witt is the Deputy Director at the Partnership for Working Families.
-Hays provides strategy and organizing leadership at the Partnership.
+Hays provides strategy and organizing leadership as the Deputy Director for the Partnership for Working Families.
 He directed the Transforming Trash campaign, and convenes the Partnership’s program to shape the Future of Work.
 Before joining the Partnership, Hays led a groundbreaking campaign to create good airport jobs at LAX.
 He has 15 years of experience in labor, political, community, and environmental justice organizing, with a particular emphasis on connecting grassroots leadership development with policy advocacy.
 Hays helps advise CPA on our waste strategy, helping us increase the positive social, environmental, and community impacts of our work.